-These two 1940s rose gold-plated sterling silver flowers edged in diamanté with ruby glass stone centers can be worn together as a brooch or as separate fur clips.
-This Coro Retro Modern Duette— their name for their double clip/brooch — has matching earrings.
-This versatile set showcases one of Adolph Katz’s brilliant designs from both an aesthetic and engineering point of view.
-For Duettes that were asymmetrical like this one, the clip/brooch frame had to be customized to work with the particular pair of clips.
-Truly gorgeous!
+This Coro Duette brooch has two rose-gold-plated sterling silver flowers edged in diamanté with ruby-glass-stone centers.
+It can be worn as a brooch or as separate dress clips, and has matching earrings.
+Made for the company’s high-end line, this stunning set showcases one of Adolph Katz’s brilliant Retro Modern designs, from both an aesthetic and engineering point of view.
+For Duettes that were asymmetrical like this one, the brooch frame had to be customized to work with the particular pair of clips.
+Truly gorgeous pieces in remarkable condition!
 You can see the utility patent for the brooch mechanism here, shown below Coro’s name.
-This design was advertised by Coro as Sparkling Peonies.
+This design was advertised by the company as Sparkling Peonies.